stfl/wienerkruste.rs/content/_index.md

 # For Developers Section
 developers_title = "For Rust Developers"
 developers_intro = """
-<p>Join a founding cohort of Vienna's Rust practitioners.
-Get early
-access to curated opportunities with companies who understand and value Rust's strengths.</p>
+Join the founding cohort of Vienna's Rustaceans.
+Get early access to curated opportunities with companies who understand and value Rust's strengths.
 """
 developers_benefits = [
     "Founding member status and influence on network direction",